Mithril aggregator node

 The primary objective of the Mithril aggregator is to coordinate and synchronize the production of Mithril multi-signatures:

-• It is also responsible for advertising the verification keys (Mithril public keys) of all the registered Mithril signers
+It is responsible for broadcasting the verification keys (Mithril public keys) of all the registered Mithril signers

-• The beacon, the current protocol parameters, and the available verification keys are compiled and shared in a pending certificate
+The current protocol parameters and the available verification keys are compiled and shared in an epoch settings data

 An important point to note is that the Mithril aggregator operates in a trustless manner: